Bronston v. United States: United States v. DeZarn

-Later in the 1990s came the DeZarn case.
-It began with an investigation into possible Hatch Act violations by officers of the Kentucky National Guard.
-Key to the case was a 1990 Preakness Day party attended by Robert DeZarn, later made adjutant general by Brereton Jones after the latter was elected governor.
-DeZarn was being questioned about that party by Col. Robert Tripp of the Army Inspector General's office, under oath, when he was mistakenly asked about a 1991 party, which was not at issue.
-He testified truthfully about it.
-As a result, the investigators issued a report that the allegations were unsubstantiated.

-After the report, another Guard officer came to Tripp and his colleagues with new information which did substantiate some of the allegations, and revealed to them DeZarn's role in the 1990 party.
-He was indicted on a perjury charge in 1996.
-His attorneys unsuccessfully sought to have the indictment dismissed on the grounds that his answers were literally truthful.
-The district court refused to do so since other witnesses had answered questions about the 1991 party with reference to the 1990 one, and that DeZarn's other answers had shown he knew which party was at issue.

-He repeated this defense at trial, while prosecutors introduced Louisville Courier-Journal articles showing that he knew very well which party investigators were concerned about.
-In September he was convicted, and sentenced to 15 months in prison.
-After his motion for a directed verdict failed, he filed an appeal.

 In 1998, a Sixth Circuit panel upheld the conviction (as well as his sentence, which he had argued was improperly enhanced).
 Gerald Rosen, Chief Judge for the United States District Court for the Eastern District of Michigan, sitting by designation, distinguished DeZarn's answer from the one at issue in Bronston, by noting that DeZarn was not only aware of the party at issue, but unlike Bronston, DeZarn's answer was "unequivocal and directly and fully responsive".
-Rosen also pointed to subsequent answers which only made sense if DeZarn was referring to the 1991 party.
-DeZarn had also attempted to argue Robbins wasn't relevant, since in that case the defendant had introduced the mistake, but Judge Rosen noted that fact played no role in the verdict there.

 The case was never appealed beyond the Sixth Circuit.
 Commentators have either hailed Dezarn as "nudg[ing] federal criminal law closer to everyday morality" or decrying it as requiring witnesses to guess what a questioner really means.
 "The DeZarn decision appears to place the witness at risk — if he or she subjectively misinterprets the state of mind of the interrogator and gives a literally true answer", wrote Barry Tarlow.
 "This expansion of the traditional definition of perjury is both unwise and unnecessary."